EricMFink/PR/_questions/Conflicts.md

 C) No, because it was not her fault that the judge picked up the telephone.

 D) No, because she only discussed a procedural issue with the judge.

+## Imputed Conflicts

+### Question 2

+Attorney Charlie works at a law firm of 30 lawyers in a large city.
+He represents his friend Suma in a wrongful discharge suit against her former employer, an architecture firm.
+Suma and her husband, Todd, are in the process of divorcing.
+Suma has retained a family lawyer associated with another firm to represent her in the divorce case.
+Charlie just learned that one of his law partners, Angus, is representing Todd in the divorce.
+Charlie and Angus agreed not to communicate with one another about either of the matters.
+They did not speak to Suma and Todd about the conflict.
+May Charlie continue to represent Suma in her civil suit against her former employer?

+A) Yes, because Charlie and Angus agreed not to communicate with one another about either of the matters.

+B) Yes, because the conflict involves only Charlie's personal interests and does not present a significant risk of materially limiting Angus's representation of Todd.

+C) No, because the firm did not obtain both clients' informed consent, confirmed in writing.

+D) No, because law firms are not permitted to sue current clients.